Chef Mitchell preparing Strawberry Cheesecake Cookies

 Instructions

-In a separate bowl, whisk the flour, baking soda, and salt.
-Gradually add to the wet mixture.
+In a separate bowl, whisk together the flour, baking soda, and salt.
+Gradually add the dry ingredients to the wet ingredients, mixing until just combined.

-In another bowl, beat together cream cheese, strawberries, powdered sugar, lemon juice, and cornstarch until smooth.
+In another bowl, beat the cream cheese, powdered sugar, lemon juice, and cornstarch until smooth.
+Stir in the chopped strawberries and strawberry extract.

-Spoon the cream cheese mixture into the center of each cookie dough mound.
+Gently fold the cream cheese mixture into the cookie dough until evenly distributed.
+Be careful not to overmix.

 Recipe Notes & Tips